TomSmeets/factorio-chess/README.md

 # Chess
 Do you like Chess?
 But you also like Factorio?
 You can now do both at the same time!

-This mod provides placable chess pieces in black and white.
+This mod provides chess pieces in black and white.
 The pieces don't do anything else, so they have to be moved manually.
 A chess board can be created with the light and dark tiles.

 # Building (linux)